eshikafe/paws/docs/NCC_TVWS_RULESET.md

 # NCC TVWS Ruleset

 ## Ruleset Identifier
 NCC to provide the `rulesetIds` for TVWS deployment in Nigeria.
-For now, I have decided to name it `NccTVWS-2019` after the [2019 NCC draft guidelines](https://ncc.gov.ng/media-centre/public-notices/760-public-notice-draft-guidelines-on-the-use-of-television-white-space-tvws-in-nigeria) for TV white space deployment in Nigeria.
+For now, I have decided to name it `NccTVWS-2019` after the [2019 NCC TVWS draft guidelines](https://ncc.gov.ng/media-centre/public-notices/760-public-notice-draft-guidelines-on-the-use-of-television-white-space-tvws-in-nigeria).

 ## PAWS Initialization